-Research will normally begin in the March/April in the year prior to them starting the course.
+You can begin researching in the March/April of the year prior to starting the course.
 Schools/colleges will often organise events in-house or arrange visits to larger fairs.
-We would encourage students to get as much information and talk to as many university representatives as they can.
+We would encourage you to get as much information and talk to as many university representatives as you can.

-The entry requirements for courses may be expressed in grades, UCAS tariff points or a mixture of the two.
+The entry requirements for a course may be expressed in grades, UCAS tariff points or a mixture of the two.

-Forms can be sent to UCAS from 1st September.
-Most schools/colleges will have a deadline of around the October half term to submit the forms by.
+Forms can be sent to UCAS from 1 September.
+Most schools/colleges will have a deadline of around the October half term to submit the form.

-Students will then be made offers or rejections from the University.
-If they are waiting for qualification results then they may be given a conditional offer.
+You will then be made offers or rejections from each university.
+If you are waiting for qualification results then you may be given a conditional offer.

 - Choose a sensible email address for the UCAS form.

-- Ensure they type their Date of Birth and not the date of the day when they complete the form!
+- Ensure to type your Date of Birth and not the date of the day when you complete the form!

-- Universities don't see where else a student is applying and students only write one personal statement for all 5 choices, so ensure it is relevant for all of the courses they are applying to.
+- Universities don't see where else you are applying to and you can only write one personal statement for all five choices, so ensure it is relevant for all of the courses you are applying for.

-If a student doesn't receive any offers or wishes to decline offers then all is not lost.
-They can enter UCAS Extra.
+If you don't receive any offers or wish to decline offers then all is not lost.
+You can then enter UCAS Extra.

 Exam results are usually published from the third week of August.
-If a student achieves the grades to meet their firm university offer they will just need to confirm their place.
-If they meet the grades required for the insurance offer they again need to confirm their place.
-If a student doesn't get the required grades they can enter Clearing.
+If you achieve the grades to meet your firm university offer you will just need to confirm your place.